Andy Jankowiak: NASCAR Modified Tour

-2019

 Jankowiak began to compete in the Modified Tour in 2019, driving for Susanne Lewis Racing.
 He intended to make his debut at the Musket 250 at New Hampshire Motor Speedway, in the No. 41 Chevrolet, but he withdrew.

 Jankowiak returned at the season-finale, the Sunoco World Series 150 at Thompson Speedway Motorsports Park, in the No. 55 Airport Collision Dodge.
 Jankowiak started 30th out of 40 cars and was collected in a major crash on lap 13, which started when Kyle Bonsignore spun in turn three and blocked the track, causing him to finish 38th.

-2020

-For 2020, Jankowiak initially entered the Laurel Highlands 150 at Jennerstown Speedway Complex in the #59 BNP Machine Dodge for Steve Mendoza Racing, but withdrew.
+For 2020, Jankowiak initially entered the Laurel Highlands 150 at Jennerstown Speedway Complex in the No. 59 BNP Machine Dodge for Steve Mendoza Racing, but withdrew.

-He then competed at the Thompson 150 at Thompson, driving the #59 Jankowiak Racing Chevrolet.
+Jankowiak then competed at the Thompson 150 at Thompson, driving the No. 59 Jankowiak Racing Chevrolet.
 Jankowiak qualified in 28th (last) place and finished 24th, due to handling issues after 116 of 154 laps.

 Jankowiak's third entry was the season-finale, the World Series of Speedway Racing 150 at Thompson, driving for Mendoza again, but in a Chevrolet.
 He started 17th, but finished 24th out of 27 cars, retiring due to handling issues after 75 of 150 laps.

-2021

-In 2021, Jankowiak drove in the Nu-Way Auto Parts 150 at New York International Raceway Park, driving the #59 BNP Machine Chevrolet for Jody Lauzon Racing, starting 17th and finishing in 14th place (two laps down).
+In 2021, Jankowiak drove in the Nu-Way Auto Parts 150 at New York International Raceway Park, driving the No. 59 BNP Machine Chevrolet for Jody Lauzon Racing, starting 17th and finishing in 14th place (two laps down).

-ARCA
+ARCA Menards Series

-2021
+Jankowiak competing at Pocono in 2021.

 Jankowiak began to compete in ARCA in 2021, driving the No. 73 entry for his own Jankowiak Motorsports part-time.
 He purchased a car from Ken Schrader Racing to use.

 In the week leading up to the season-opening Lucas Oil 200 at Daytona International Speedway, Jankowiak received sponsorship from OneRail.
 For the race, Jankowiak qualified in eleventh place out of 34 cars and would finish on the lead lap in eighth.

-He then competed at the General Tire 200 at Talladega Superspeedway, with sponsorship from V1 Fiber and Thermal Foams.
+Jankowiak then competed at the General Tire 200 at Talladega Superspeedway, with sponsorship from V1 Fiber and Thermal Foams.
 Jankowiak started 27th and would improve his finish to seventh, once again on the lead lap.

 At the General Tire 150 at Charlotte Motor Speedway, Jankowiak honored, on his car and helmet, members of the United States Armed Forces from western New York that had been killed in action.
 With sponsorship from V1 again, he started eighth out of 23 cars and would finish in ninth place, on the lead lap.